 Other horses cannot be ridden because they have worked or played hard in their youth and have stiff joints that slow them down, yet each animal at the ranch has an amazing ability to love and express that love.

 A loving home is very important to any creature.
-If you are interested in adopting any one of our horses, you just need to provide a good home with the proper care.
+If you are interested in adopting any one of our horses or Military War Dogs, you just need to provide a good home with the proper care.
 We will answer your questions about the care and make suggestions with your special animal's issues.
-Some one from TSWAR will make visits to your facility to be sure the animal's care is going smoothly.
+Some one from TSWAR will make visits to your facility or home to be sure the animal's care is going smoothly.

 Please consider getting involved at TSWAR.
 As a team, we can create a great experience serving our community.
 These animals need partners like you.
 May we come and share The Shepherds Way Animal Rescue story with your group?